Chocolate Chia Seed Pudding Parfaits

 What Does Chia Seed Pudding Taste Like

-The end result is a chia seed pudding that tastes like a thick and creamy pudding – with a subtle and enjoyable bite from the chia seeds.
-The chia seed pudding does require require some time to plump up into the thick and creamy pudding.
+The pudding does require time to plump up into the thick and creamy pudding.
 My recommendation is to let the chia seed pudding soak overnight.
 However, you can check the consistency of the pudding after about 4 hours in the refrigerator – just keep in mind it may not be as thick and creamy.

 Small batch chia pudding with pomegranate seeds in a glass